cloud-gov/cg-site/_docs/compliance/incident-plans.md

 Along the same lines as the contingency plan, you can build a brief security incident response plan that focuses on communications for your application.

 For example, consider writing down who you need to notify at your agency if you have a security incident in your application, as well as which role on your team is responsible for [notifying Cloud.gov of the incident and asking Cloud.gov for support]({{ site.baseurl }}/docs/help/).
-If your agency doesn’t provide a template, NIST provides templates, and feel free to adapt the [Cloud.gov incident response plan]({{ site.baseurl }}/docs/ops/security-ir/).
+If your agency doesn’t provide a template, [FISMA](https://www.fedramp.gov/documents-templates/) and [NIST](https://csrc.nist.gov/Projects/incident-response/publications) provide resources.